 Bubbling pizzas straight out of a wood-burning oven.

 341 St. Nicholas Ave and W 127th St

-Très French fare in heated outdoor dining cabins.
+Très French fare along the sidewalk and in outdoor dining cabins.

 350 Lenox Ave between W 127th and W 128th Sts

 Enjoy sushi, tempura and more on the lantern-lined sidewalk patio.